Medulloblastoma Diagnosis and Treatment

 The first treatment for medulloblastoma is surgery, if possible.
 The goal of surgery is to obtain tissue to determine the tumor type and to remove as much tumor as possible without causing more symptoms for the person.

 Most people with medulloblastomas receive further treatments.
 Treatments may include radiation, chemotherapy, or taking part in clinical trials.
-Surgery is usually followed by radiation to the brain, and even spine since this disease tends to spread in the brain and spine.
+Surgery is usually followed by radiation to the brain and spine since this disease tends to spread in the brain and spine.
 Because of problems with bone marrow and surrounding organs that occur with brain and spine radiation, proton beam radiation therapy is often recommended.
 Chemotherapy may also be part of the treatment plan, depending on the subtype and amount the tumor has spread.
 Clinical trials, with new chemotherapy, targeted therapy, or immunotherapy drugs, may also be available and can be a possible treatment option.
 It is important to seek expert recommendations from a neuro-oncologist with experience in adult medulloblastoma.
 Treatments are decided by the patient’s healthcare team based on the patient’s age, remaining tumor after surgery, tumor type and tumor location.

 - Outcomes and Risk Project for Patients with Rare CNS Cancers